microsoft/MSLab/Scenarios/S2D and Fault Domains/readme.md

 ## About the lab

 In this lab we will simulate 3 racks with 2 nodes each.
 We will also demonstrate how cluster survives errors we will introduce (pulled disk, node turned off).
-You can learn more about fault tolerance [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-fault-tolerance)
+You can learn more about fault tolerance [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-fault-tolerance) and about quorum [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/understand-quorum)

 ![](/Scenarios/S2D%20and%20Fault%20Domains/Screenshots/VMs.png)